-Las Vegas is no longer the budget destination it once was, but it is possible to still find some decent deals if you travel here during the week.
+Las Vegas is no longer the budget destination it once was, but it is possible to still find some decent deals if you travel here during the week or stay away from the main "strip".
 On weekends, prices rise dramatically.
 It will also save you a lot of money if you find a hotel that is a block or two from the strip.
 You don't want to stay too far away though, particularly if you don't have access to a car, as the strip is where most of the activities are.

 SightsLas Vegas is known for its glitzy and glamorous hotels, many of which are over the top.
 These hotels are an attraction in and of themselves.
 In recent years the city has attempted to clean up its image and several of the new hotels, including the Wynn and the Rio, are more elegant and high end.
 Some of the classic hotels remain favorites however.
 Definitely pop your head into the Venetian, with Venice like canals and real gondola rides.
 Also check out New York, New York, with props that create the image of a New York Street.

 Whatever your interest, Las Vegas truly is a Disney World for adults.

 NeighborhoodsLas Vegas can be divided into 14 neighborhoods.
 Paradise is where you'll find the Strip, UNLV and McCarran International Airport.
 Downtown Las Vegas is centered around Fremont Street, about a mile from the Strip, and is where you'll find vintage Vegas.
 Other neighborhoods around the city include Summerlin, Centennial Hills, Green Valley, Nellis Air Force Base, Chinatown, Sunrise Manor, Paradise Palms, Aliante/Sun City, Whitney, Spring Valley, Henderson, and Blue Diamond.